Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Related Work

 \section{Related Work}

-The primary goal of machine unlearning (MU) \cite{shaik2023exploring,xu2024machine, bourtoule2021machine} is to remove the influence of specific data points on a pre-trained model, protecting data privacy.
-MU can be categorized into two types \cite{shaik2023exploring}: exact MU and approximate MU.
-Exact MU approaches parameters of the retrained model and guarantees the privacy risk statistically, extensively studied within convex settings and linear models \cite{guo2019certified, suriyakumar2022algorithms,neel2021descent,giordano2019swiss,koh2017understanding}.
-However, exact MU for over-parameterized deep models requires retraining the model from scratch, which is impractical due to significant time and computation overhead.
-Therefore, approximate MU is proposed to balance the unlearning completeness and efficiency.
-Approximate MU approaches the output distribution of the retrained model, reducing privacy risks exposed by threats like membership inference attacks (MIA) \cite{chen2021machine,li2021membership,carlini2022membership} and model inversion attacks (MIA) \cite{zhu2019deep,zhao2020idlg}.
+Machine unlearning (MU) \citep{xu2023machine,bourtoule2021machine} aims to remove the influence of specific training data from a pre-trained model to mitigate privacy risks.
+MU is commonly divided into \textit{exact} and \textit{approximate} settings \citep{shaik2023exploring}.
+Exact MU approaches the \textit{parameters} of the retrained model and provides statistical guarantees of privacy risk\citep{guo2019certified,suriyakumar2022algorithms,neel2021descent,giordano2019swiss}, whereas approximate MU targets the \textit{output distribution} of the retrained model.
 In this paper, we concentrate on approximate unlearning, as it is more practical in large-scale models and situations with limited time and resources.